datanav/docs/notifications.rst

 Introduction
 ============

-SESAM lets uses specifiy "notification rules" that will trigger alerts when certain conditions occur.
+SESAM lets users specify "notification rules" that will trigger alerts when certain conditions occur.

 When a notification rule triggers, the user(s) get notified in the GUI and optionally by email.

-Notification rules are added on the "Notifications" tab on the "Pipe"-page in the GUI.
+Notification rules are added under the "Notifications" tab on the "Pipe"-page in the GUI.

 Pump completed / Pump failed notification rules